rodionovsasha/jfixtures/README.md

 INSERT INTO "comments" ("id", "text", "rate", "ticket_id", "user_id") VALUES (1131253629, 'This service is really great', 10, 2084435077, 728039863);
 ```

-The SQL examples use the default integer ID generator and SQL-99 dialect.
-Configuration-only YAML fragments earlier in this document do not produce SQL by themselves; their output depends on the fixture files loaded with that configuration.
+The SQL examples use the SQL-99 dialect.
+They use the default integer ID generator unless the adjacent YAML example configures a different generator; configuration snippets include the minimal fixture data needed to make the output concrete.

 * Since every row of every table has an alias, JFixtures takes care of automatic primary keys generation so no need to deal with these numbers at in 99% of cases.
 For the remaining 1% there is an ability to define primary keys values manually.